sybilhoangRG/support.balsamiq.com/content/ui101/controls/dropdown.md

 ## How to Use Dropdown Menus

 * Order the items logically (e.g., sequential for dates/numbers, alphabetical for countries).
-* Display a meaningful default selection. [*(macOS Human Interface Guidelines)*](https://developer.apple.com/macos/human-interface-guidelines/fields-and-labels/combo-boxes/) (*Pre-selecting an item can be dangerous, however, since you can't verify whether the user chose it deliberately.
+* [Display a meaningful default selection.](https://developer.apple.com/macos/human-interface-guidelines/fields-and-labels/combo-boxes/ "macOS Human Interface Guidelines") (*Note: Pre-selecting an item can be dangerous, however, since you can't verify whether the user chose it deliberately.
 When in doubt, default to no selection.*)
-* Avoid making options in one dropdown menu change based on the input to another.
-Users often don’t understand how selecting an item in one impacts another. [*(U.S. Web Design Standards)*](https://standards.usa.gov/components/form-controls/#dropdown)
+* [Avoid making options in one dropdown menu change based on the input to another.](https://standards.usa.gov/components/form-controls/#dropdown "U.S. Web Design Standards") Users often don’t understand how selecting an item in one impacts another.
 * Allow users to click anywhere on the control to open it, rather than only the arrow.
 * Use grouping or categorization when it makes sense (see [option group variation below](#variations)).
-Group headings or separators should not be selectable, however (*in HTML, this can be achieved using the [&lt;optgroup&gt;](https://www.w3schools.com/tags/tag_optgroup.asp) tag*).
+Group headings or separators should not be selectable, however. (*In HTML, this can be achieved using the [&lt;optgroup&gt;](https://www.w3schools.com/tags/tag_optgroup.asp) tag*.)

 See this [Nielsen Norman Group article about dropdowns](https://www.nngroup.com/articles/drop-down-menus/) for more helpful guidelines.